 About the Undergraduate Major and Minor

-Studying Portuguese provides the knowledge base to study the literary, cultural, and linguistic heritage of the Portuguese speaking world.
+Studying Portuguese provides the knowledge base to study the literary, cultural, and linguistic heritage of the Portuguese-speaking world.
 Portuguese is one of the most commonly spoken languages with over 200 million speakers.
-The Department of Spanish and Portuguese offers the degrees of Bachelor of Arts in Portuguese.
-In the first stage of the major/minor students become fluent speakers and writers of Portuguese.
-At the advanced level, the major/minor requires completion of courses in literature and culture and civilization.
-Students can choose to emphasize language, literature, culture, or a combination of all of them.
+The Department of Spanish and Portuguese offers a Major in Portuguese (Bachelor of Arts) and a Minor in Portuguese, open to students from any major across campus.

 Requirements for the Major in Portuguese